mlmaster1995/Flume_Kafka_StructureStream_ELT/README.md

-## Stream Data Pipeline with Flume Kafka StructureStream
+## Basic Data Pipline with Spark Structred Streaming

 ### About The Project
 * This project was conducted in 2020 for the "Big Data Hadoop" training, and it was reorganized and uploaded to